eclipse-sdv-blueprints/software-orchestration/eclipse-ankaios/README.md

 start_trailer_applications.sh
 ```

+5. In another terminal window inside the devcontainer, add the following workload by using the Ankaios CLI to simulate the Smart Trailer connected signal:
+        ```shell
+        ank run workload trailer_connected_provider --runtime podman --config $'image: ghcr.io/eclipse-sdv-blueprints/software-orchestration/invehicle-stack/trailer-connected-provider:0.1.0\ncommandOptions: ["--network", "host", "--name", "trailer_connected_provider"]' --agent agent_A
+        ```

+6. Verify the output of the terminal window of the `start_trailer_applications_ankaios.sh` script.
+The output should look like the following:
+        ```shell
+        Trailer is connected!
+Starting workloads to manage it Called Ankaios to start the Trailer Properties Digital Twin Provider and Smart Trailer Application Check Ankaios status with 'ank get workloads'
+        ```

-5. Use the `ank get workloads` command again to verify that the new smart trailer applications are running:
+7. Use the `ank get workloads` command again to verify that the new smart trailer applications are running:
 - `trailer_properties_provider`, providing the smart trailer's dummy weight property
 - `smart_trailer_application`, the smart trailer application reading the smart trailer's dummy weight property

-6. Verify the logs of the smart trailer app and the smart trailer provider using the trailer's weight property:
+8. Verify the logs of the smart trailer app and the smart trailer provider using the trailer's weight property:

 Logs of the `trailer_properties_provider`:
 ```shell